Deepak7781/Quadcopter-Simulation-Using-Joystick-With-Arduino/Quadcopter Model/Motor Dynamics/BLDC.md

 BLDC motors can operate in trapezoidal (six step commutation, simpler) or sinusoidal (smoother, quieter) modes, with sinusoidal offering better efficiency and requiring more complex control.

+## Components

+### Rotor

+- Permanent Magnets (e.g., neodynium for high strength).
+Can be surface-mounted (SPM) or interior-mounted (IPM) for different performance characteristics.

+### Stator

+- Laminated iron core with slotted windings (concentrated or distributed).
+Typically 3-phase, star or delta connected.

+### Controller/Driver

+- Includes inverter bridge (6 switches), microcontroller (e.g., STM32 or DSP), and sensors.
+Handles commutation logic and protection (overcurrent, overtemperature).
+This part is the Electronic speed controller (ESC) in the quadrotor.

+### Sensors

+- Hall effect (3 sensors for 60 degree resolution) or encoders for precise feedback.
+Sensorless uses algorithms like zero-crossing detection.

+### Bearings and Housing

+- Ball bearings for low friction; aluminium or steel housing for heat dissipation.

+Power ratings range from milliwatts (e.g., phone vibrators) to kilowatts (e.g., EV traction motors up to 300 kW)